abingham/prosjekt/README.rst

 sections below for more information on defining commands for your project.

 You can save the state of your project at any time with ``M-x prosjekt-save``.
+(Though for the most part this is done for you automatically.)

 Finally, when you done working on your project, run ``M-x prosjekt-close``.

 Basics
 ======